Perwahl/SOVLRules/docs/SetupAndDeployment.md

 <img style="float: center;" src="../assets/images/harrowingWoods.png" width="600">

-To make an interesting playing surface the table should be set up with various terrain pieces.
-There are no hard rules for how many terrain pieces to use or how much of the table should be covered.
-Around 3-6 pieces while also leaving enough room to maneveur units is usually a good number.
+To make an interesting playing surface the table should be set up with some terrain features.
+There are no hard rules for how many featues to use or how much of the table should be covered.
+Around 3-6 pieces while also leaving enough room to maneveur is usually a good number.

 ## Terrain Types